godspeed-03/Xenon-Client/ReadMe.md

     *   Users can sign up by entering their name, email, password, and uploading an avatar.

-    *   The system validates the email format and password strength.
+    *   The system validates the email format

     *   Upon successful registration, users are redirected to an OTP verification page.